SaturdaysHeroes/DiscordSync/README.md

 # DiscordSync
 A script that pushes notifications to your Discord Server.

-**This is currently broken due to Discord blocking the gmod useragent**
+**This is currently broken due to Discord blocking the gmod useragent.**

 The config is located at `lua/dsync_config.lua`.